Strava AI – any use in the real world ? opinion

 Strava has a lot of data.
 A lot.
 But does it have the correct data to deliver insights?

 I looked at Whoop Coach, and it has access to a library of sports science (rules), your performance data (workout results) and data you have tagged with whatever you deem to be interesting, like alcohol consumption, sex, and food eaten late at night (personal engagement factors).
 It determines correlations between tags and performance and presents them in the light of science.
 Whatever you think about how well Whoop‘s AI Coach does that, I hope you agree it uses the correct data and broadly approaches the problem correctly.
+The main difference is that you have to ask Whoop Coach a question that immediately gives the coach the context of your interest.

 What Does Strava Have Access to?